Ocean Dunes Golf Course

 The Front Nine at Ocean Dunes

-Dunluce is the name of the dogleg right 539-yard par 5 opening hole.
-Reminiscent of the famous Himalaya bunker found at St. Enodoc Golf Club, the right-side fairway bunker on the opening hole at Ocean Dunes is one of the biggest bunkers we have ever seen!
+Dunluce is the name of the dogleg right 500-meter (547-yard) par 5 opening hole.
+Reminiscent of the famous Himalayan bunker found at St. Enodoc Golf Club, the right-side fairway bunker on the opening hole at Ocean Dunes is one of the biggest bunkers we have ever seen!
 Ensure you do everything to avoid it!
 Menekse smartly played up on the left side of the fairway.
 Following her lead, I also approached the green from the left, avoiding the ball-grabbing bunkers short.

 The Greatest Golf Hole at Ocean Dunes